ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > ### **The Meta-Solution: Multiple Versions**
 >
 > Create **different expressions** for different needs:
-> **Spiral 1.0** \- The Full Framework (current version) **Spiral Lite** \- Just three threads: POWER, PAUSE, BECOMING **Spiral Simple** \- One practice: "Find the tension, breathe, listen" **Spiral Earth** \- Seasonal/elemental version **Spiral Kids** \- "Sometimes two things are true\!" **Spiral Justice** \- Centers POWER and liberation **Spiral Mystic** \- Centers direct experience
+> **Threads 1.0** \- The Full Framework (current version) **Threads Lite** \- Just three threads: POWER, PAUSE, BECOMING **Threads Simple** \- One practice: "Find the tension, breathe, listen" **Threads Earth** \- Seasonal/elemental version **Threads Kids** \- "Sometimes two things are true\!" **Threads Justice** \- Centers POWER and liberation **Threads Mystic** \- Centers direct experience
 > Let communities choose their version, modify it, make it theirs.

 ## **9\.
 The Deepest Critique**

-**Does UU need this?** The fundamental question: Does this framework solve a real problem or create a solution looking for a problem?
-UU's theological diversity is both weakness and strength.
+**Do we need this?** The fundamental question: Does this framework solve a real problem or create a solution looking for a problem?
+Our theological diversity is both weakness and strength.
 Attempts to create unifying frameworks often either:

 * Become so vague they're meaningless
 * Become specific and exclude someone
 * Get adopted superficially without deep engagement
 * Create insider/outsider dynamics

-Why would The Spiral of Becoming escape these patterns?
+Why would The Threads of Becoming escape these patterns?

 > ### **The Answer to "Why do we need this?"**
 >
 > Interfaith theological diversity creates a specific problem: How do we act together when we believe differently?
-The Spiral doesn't solve this by creating theological agreement but by identifying **sub-theological tensions** everyone navigates regardless of belief.
+The Threads don't solve this by creating theological agreement but by identifying **sub-theological tensions** everyone navigates regardless of belief.
 >
 > It's not another theology competing for dominance.
 It's a practice framework that works whether you're Humanist, Atheist/Agnostic, Situation/Non-religious, Christian, Muslim, Neopagan, or Buddhist.
 It's the common ground BELOW theology.
 >
 > The other frameworks that attempted this (like the Principles) became quasi-creedal.
-The Spiral resists this by:
+The Threads resist this by:
 >
 > * Being openly versioned
 > * Privileging questions